Skip to main content

 Laos: Vang Vieng, So Much More Than Drugs and Tubing

-You may have heard the name Vang Vieng, the once notorious little town in Laos.
+You may have heard the name Vang Vieng, the once-notorious little town in Laos.
 If you have not then a brief history is in order.
 According to the story we heard, local children, bored and looking for kicks as children tend to do, used to float down the rapids of the local Nam Song river on the innards of old tires.

-Thanongsi Sorangkoun, owner of an organic farm in Vang Vieng, bought a few rubber tubes for his farm volunteers to relax on along the river, those volunteers invited other tourists and those tourists brought alcohol, and well volunteers or tourists plus alcohol equals disaster.
+Thanongsi Sorangkoun, owner of an organic farm in Vang Vieng, bought a few rubber tubes for his farm volunteers to relax on along the river, Those volunteers invited other tourists and those tourists brought alcohol, and well volunteers or tourists plus alcohol equals disaster.

-Unfortunately, this combined with an ease of access to narcotics meant things got out of hand quickly, like, “The Hangover” out of hand, and a whole bunch of people died.
+Unfortunately, this combined with an ease of access to narcotics meant things got out of hand quickly, like, “The Hangover” got out of hand, and a whole bunch of people died.
 There were 27 tourist deaths recorded in 2011 alone!

-As a result the government took notice and decided to take action.
+As a result, the government took notice and decided to take action.
 As the majority of these bars had been put up without any type of authorisation the government shut them all down, permanently, like by burning them to the ground.
 To combat the drug problem they imposed VERY serious fines for those caught in possession of, even minor amounts of, narcotic substances.
-Don’t get me wrong *apparently* there are still bars where you can engage in a “mushie shake” or easily access marijuana, but with those kind of fines in effect, and the terrible wages the cops are on, it just wouldn’t be a good idea to even try.
+Don’t get me wrong *apparently* There are still bars where you can engage in a “mushie shake” or easily access marijuana, but with those kinds of fines in effect, and the terrible wages the cops are on, it just wouldn’t be a good idea to even try.

 From Don Det To Vang Vieng: